basicmi/AI-Chip/README.md

 ## HiSilicon(华为海思）
 > Yu Chengdong, Huawei CEO, recently announced at the 2017 China Internet Conference that Huawei is developing an AI processor.

 No more details yet.

 ## Cambricon（寒武纪）
-[Cambricon](http://www.cambricon.com/scheme/#sol_c) is working IP License, Chip Service, Smart Card and Intelligent Platform.
+[Cambricon](http://www.cambricon.com/scheme/#sol_c) is working on IP License, Chip Service, Smart Card and Intelligent Platform.

 ## Horizon Robotics（地平线机器人）
 [This Chinese start-up](http://www.horizon.ai/) has a [Brain Processing Unit](http://www.horizon.ai/programme.php) (BPU) in the works.